streetpea/chiaki-ng/docs/setup/controlling.md

 ### Dpad Touch Emulation

 Non-PlayStation controllers such as Xbox and Nintendo controllers don't have a touchpad.
 To use touchpad functionality in games, chiaki-ng provides dpad touch emulation.
 It is enabled by default in Settings->Controllers and can be disabled at any time.
 The `Dpad Touch Increment` controls how far away the next touch on the dpad will be when holding down a direction on the dpad.
-Changing this will make you "move across the touchpad" (in the currently pressed dpad direction) farther or nearer to your current position
+Changing this will make you "move across the touchpad" (in the currently pressed dpad direction) farther or nearer to your current position.

+#### Switching Dpad Mode

+Use `L3+R3` to switch between regular dpad and dpad touch emulation while in game.

+#### Examples

 ![Dpad Touch Emulation](images/DpadTouchEmulation.png)